Ski flying: New safety measures

 The dangers of ski flying were still on full display at the 1992 Ski Flying World Championships in Harrachov, where Andreas Goldberger suffered a similar crash to the ones which occurred in Kulm in 1986.
 On the first day of the event, a few seconds into his second jump, dangerous wind conditions forced Goldberger to lose control at a height of around 9 m and a speed of more than 107.4 kph, sending him plummeting face-first onto the hill below.
 He was taken by helicopter to a hospital, having sustained a broken arm and collarbone, and a concussion.
 František Jež also crashed, but was able to walk away with some help.

 The second and final day of the event was stopped due to worsened weather, culminating in a high-speed fall by Christof Duffner just as he landed a world record-equalling jump of 194 m, albeit rendered invalid because of the fall.
 With the event cancelled, Goldberger's efforts from earlier were enough to earn him a silver medal behind eventual winner Noriaki Kasai, who became the first non-European Ski Flying World Champion.
 Goldberger was able to return to top-level competition within less than a year.

-Protective wind nets by the side of the hill were later installed in Harrachov for 1996 to minimise the effects of crosswind, along with major reprofiling of the slope to comply with FIS safety regulations.
-This reprofiling – particularly at the hill's highest point, known as the knoll – was critical in reducing the fearsome height reached by athletes after takeoff, verified to be as high as 18 m in 1980.
-Thanks to these modifications, athletes no longer jumped with as much height as before and no major accidents have occurred in Harrachov since 1992.
+Protective wind nets by the side of the hill were installed in Harrachov for 1996 to minimise the effects of crosswind, along with major reprofiling of the slope to comply with FIS safety regulations.
+This reprofiling – particularly at the hill's highest point, known as the knoll – was critical in reducing the fearsome height reached by athletes after takeoff, as high as 18 m in 1980.
+Thanks to these modifications, athletes no longer jumped with as much height as before.

 Speaking about his experience at the 1983 Ski Flying World Championships in Harrachov, Mike Holland said:

-Climbing over the knoll, I thought 'this is SO damned high, I shouldn't be this high.'
+Climbing over the knoll, I thought 'this is so damned high, I shouldn't be this high.'
 Since I wasn't ready for such height and speed, I threw out my arms at the end of the flight and let myself down 4 m short of the world record.